Ling-Yun-Huang/Ling-Yun-Huang/PROJECTS.md

 - **Data Analysis**: Regression, Feature Engineering
 - **Programming**: Python

-This project analyzes **traffic accident data** from Taipei (2020–2022) to improve pedestrian safety.
+This project analyses **traffic accident data** from Taipei (2020–2022) to improve pedestrian safety.
 Using **Random Forest** models, I identified key factors influencing pedestrian injuries, such as age, time of day, and vehicle type.

 ---